-- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible - request copies of any further written material to be submitted to the committee at least 3 school days before the meeting. - Any written material will be circulated to all parties at least 2 school days before the date of the meeting.
-The committee will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.

-The committee will also not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
+- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible. - request copies of any further written material to be submitted to the committee at least 3 school days before the meeting. - Any written material will be circulated to all parties at least 2 school days before the date of the meeting.
+The committee will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded. - The committee will also not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
 New complaints must be dealt with from Stage 1 of the procedure.

 The meeting will be held in private.
 Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs require it.
-Prior knowledge and consent of all parties attending must be sought before meetings or conversations take place.
+Prior knowledge and consent of all parties attending must be sought before any recording of meetings or conversations take place.
 Consent will be recorded in any minutes taken.

-During the meeting, you can expect there to be opportunities for:
+During the meeting, the complainant can expect there to be opportunities for:

-- you to explain your complaint; - you to hear the academy's response from the headteacher; - you to question the headteacher about the complaint and the response; - you to be questioned by the headteacher about the complaint and the response; - the panel members to be able to question you and the headteacher; - any party to have the right to call witnesses (subject to the chair's approval) and all parties to have the right to question all witnesses; - you and the headteacher to make a final statement.
+- The complaint to be explained; - The complainant to hear the academy's response from the headteacher;

+- The complainant to guestion the headteacher about the complaint and the response; - The complainant to be questioned by the headteacher about the complaint and the response; - the panel members to be able to question the compalinant and the headteacher; - any party to have the right to call witnesses (subject to the chair's approval) and all parties to have the right to question all witnesses; - the complainant and the headteacher to make a final statement.